 While the GizmoWatch 2 isn't a phone in the traditional sense, it is fully capable of making cellular calls.
 My son loves being able to call Mom and Dad whenever he chooses, whether that is for help with his homework or just to tell us about something super awesome that he found outside while playing.
 The watch gets its connectivity via Verizon, and that is the only choice you have.

 Verizon Wireless is the exclusive carrier for this smartwatch, so while you can't use your carrier of choice, at least the one you get is reliable.
-The watch will cost you $100 with a two-year contract, and the line runs $10 per month before fees and taxes.
+The watch will cost you $100 at full retail, or you can opt for monthly payments and a contract, with the data line running you $10 per month before fees and taxes.

 While I'm still working on proper phone etiquette for my son, his calls to reenact something "totally awesome" he has found is a joy.